 The following items are generally allowed deductions.

-- State and national association registration fees.
+- State and national association registration fees and annual recertification fees.

 - Association dues.

 - Assigning fees (if paid by referees rather than by the league or association).